What are the best Outer Hebrides souvenirs to buy before your holiday ends and you leave the islands?

 Depending on whether you’re based in the U.K. or not, you can also treat yourself to some Stornoway Black Pudding, some local smoked salmon, and other lovely foodie gifts from local shops, like Stag Bakeries.
 (If only they could ship their plain loaf internationally…!)

 Shop Outer Hebrides food and drink:

 I couldn’t write a gift guide and leave out my own favourite type of gift, could I?
-From thrillers to photo books, there are plenty of books by island authors or set in the Outer Hebrides for you to get stuck into.
+From thrillers to photo books, and the global sensations that are The Hebridean Baker cookbooks, there are plenty of books by island authors or set in the Outer Hebrides for you to get stuck into.
 There’s even a local publisher, Acair Books, whose titles have been nominated for the prestigious Highland Book Prize.
 I’ve already written an entire blog post dedicated to Outer Hebrides books, but I’ve listed a few below just to get you started…

 Shop some of my favourite Outer Hebrides books: